shuraride/twitchonao3/README.md

 ## Twitch Chat on AO3 (Kinda)

 Not 100% accurate.
 More mimicking the feel than anything.
-Kinda old looking, but that's just Twitch's chat box style.
-Rounded corners would make it look more 'modern'.
+Pretty old looking, but that's just Twitch's chat box style. 😮‍💨 Rounded corners with drop shadows would make it look more 'modern'.

 Detailed info on how to make changes to this code on the [AO3 version](https://archiveofourown.org/works/45107263/chapters/113472118#workskin).